phonegap/phonegap-docs/docs/1-getting-started/3-create-your-app/2-cli.html.md

 next: 1-getting-started/4-run-your-app/2-cli.html.md
 ---

-Now let's dig in and create our first PhoneGap project using the PhoneGap CLI we [installed previously](/getting-started/1-install-phonegap/cli).
+Now that you've installed [PhoneGap Desktop](/getting-started/1-install-phonegap/desktop) and/or the [PhoneGap CLI](/getting-started/1-install-phonegap/cli) to your computer and the [PhoneGap Developer App](getting-started/2-install-mobile-app) to your mobile devices, you're ready to create a PhoneGap app.
 This project will become a PhoneGap mobile application with the ability to run on multiple devices and across operating systems in just a few simple steps.

-### Creating the default Hello World
-The CLI has many variations of commands available for creating a project, the simplest is:
+###Create Default PhoneGap Project
+The PhoneGap CLI has a a default Hello World project for beginners to start with.
+It's proven to be the quickest and easiest way to understand the basics of building a mobile PhoneGap app so let's start by creating the default project with the CLI.

+1. Enter the following command from your terminal:

         $ phonegap create myApp

    This will create a folder named **myApp** in the current path location with a default project name of *Hello World* and id of *com.phonegap.helloworld*.

-However, you can also specify your own name and identifier to ensure the project is unique but still have the advantage of using the default Hello World code by specifying those attributes at create time.
+   You can also specify a name and identifier to ensure the project is unique but still contains the default Hello World code project by specifying them as qualified parameters as shown below:

-### Create with an ID and Name
-1. In this step, we're going to create the default Hello World project with the PhoneGap CLI, but specify a name and identifier to make it unique.
-   <br><br>To create a project with an id and name, use the command shown below with your own values:

-	  	$ phonegap create path/to/appSample "org.myapp.sample" "appSample"
-You can also specify some parameters to explicitly identify the id and name of your app as shown below:

-		$ phonegap create path/to/appSample --id "org.myapp.sample" --name "appSample"
+        $ phonegap create myApp --id "org.myapp.sample" --name "appSample"

    <div class="alert--tip">**TIP:** Each of the `create` command options is documented in the help text and can be accessed with `$ phonegap create help`.
   To access general help from the CLI, type `-h` or `help` with any command.</div>

-2. Verify that you see output like the following in your console after you run the command:
+2. Verify that you see the following output in your console after you run the command:

-		Creating a new cordova project with name "appSample" and id "org.myapp.sample" at location "path/to/appSample"
+        Creating a new cordova project.

-		Using custom www assets from https://github.com/phonegap/phonegap-app-hello-world/archive/master.tar.gz`

- This output makes it clear that we have created a new project with our own unique name and id but using the Hello World default PhoneGap project as the content.
 3. Change into the new project directory with the `cd` command:

-		$ cd path/to/appSample
+		$ cd myApp

 4. Check to be sure you see the following set of files and folders shown below:

 		config.xml	  hooks		platforms	plugins		www

 5. `cd` into the ***www*** folder and look around at the files and subfolders in there, this is the content of your app, with the entry point being the **index.html** file.
  <div class="alert--tip">**TIP:** Details about the rest of the files and folders created in the root project  will be covered in guides further along.
-For now just focus on the ***www*** folder and its contents.</div>
+For now just focus
+ on the ***www*** folder and its contents.</div>